rolly9992/Project2_AllFiles/README.md

  1) categories.csv - one of 2 initial data files used to create a sqlite database.
 Has categories of each row. (note 1 row can be assigned to multiple cateogories).

  2) messages.csv - the actual text messages used as the raw data that would be assigned to a category (in the previous line item above in #1)

+ 3) process_data.py - a script used to modify data from the 2 csv files above, then store in a sqlite database.

+ 4) what_version.py - a simple script that shows the python version being used (including the micro version).

 C) The models folder

- 1) tokenizer.py - the tokenizer saved seperately to be used in the model
+ 1) train_classifier.py - a script that loads data from the database, trains, evaluates and saves a machine learning model that will be used in the Flask web app we will be using.

-D) Wrangling_scripts

- 1) Wrangle_metrics.py - uses the output of the model metric to create visuals for F1 Scores, accuracy, precision and recall for the y outputs.

-E) The work_out_files folder [OPTIONAL REFERENCE SCRIPTS] - a folder of jupyter notebooks used for sketching out ideas.
+D) The work_out_files folder [OPTIONAL REFERENCE SCRIPTS] - a folder of jupyter notebooks used for sketching out ideas.
 NOTE: these files are not connected to anything else nor are they used for the app.

 They are just used to show some of my thought processes and for an audit by the reviewer.